maren-ha/scVI.jl/README.md

   input, returns the normalized matrix.
 ```

-Current version of docs available [here](https://maren-ha.github.io/scVI.jl/).

-This is the manual deployment of the local build.
-Automatic deployment with GithubActions/TravisCI is work in progress and will (hopefully) be available soon.

 To reproduce the current version of the documentation or include your own extensions of the code, you can run `julia make.jl` inside the `docs` subfolder of the `scVI` folder.
 Then, you can access the documentation in the HTML file at `docs/build/index.html`.

 ## Testing